The duties and responsibilities of the Atlantic County

 This office is also responsible for enforcement of all election laws and

 ensuring compliance with the National Voting Rights Act.

 To register to vote, citizens may request a Voter Registration Form from the Atlantic County Superintendent of Elections.
 Requests may be made by telephone, in person or through this page.
-See the links in the navigation bar to the left.
+See the links in the navigation bar to the right.

 Voting machines utilized by the Atlantic County Board of Elections were chosen because of their accessibility and ease of use.

 As of January 1, 2006, the category of “Independent” voter has been eliminated.
 Any voter who chooses not to affiliate with a political party or group is now classified as an “Unaffiliated” voter.
 Therefore, your voting record will be changed from “Independent” to “Unaffiliated”.

 The Constitution of the United States of America established that Presidential Elections should be held on the first Tuesday after the first Monday in November.
 The month of November was chosen by our founding fathers because by November, the fall harvest season was over and citizens have the time to travel to the county seat where most official business was conducted.